bourriquet/imperial_msc_computing/prolog/mother/README.md

 # mother

-Mock exam (December 2015) for Prolog component of Integrated Programming Laboratory
+Mock exam (December 2015) for Prolog component of _550 Integrated Programming Laboratory_.

-All predicates tested using SICStus 4.3.2
+All predicates tested using SICStus 4.3.2.